Suzerainty: Sikkim

 Following the independence of India in 1947, a treaty signed between the Chogyal of Sikkim, Palden Thondup Namgyal, and the Prime Minister of India, Jawaharlal Nehru gave India suzerainty over Kingdom of Sikkim in exchange for it retaining its independence.
-This continued until 1975, when the Sikkimese monarchy was abolished in favour of a merger into India.
+This continued until 1975, when the Sikkimese monarchy was abolished in favor of a merger into India.
 Sikkim is now one of the states of India.

 Lakshadweep (Laccadives)

 Located in the Arabian Sea, Lakshadweep is a Union territory of India off the coast of the southwestern state of Kerala.

 The Aminidivi group of islands (Amini, Kadmat, Kiltan, Chetlat and Bitra) came under the rule of Tipu Sultan in 1787.
 They passed on to British control after the Third Anglo-Mysore War and were attached to the South Canara district.
 The rest of the islands became a suzerainty of the Arakkal Kingdom of Cannanore in return for a payment of annual tribute.

 After a while, the British took over the administration of those islands for non-payment of arrears.
 These islands were attached to the Malabar district of the Madras Presidency.
 In 1956, the States Reorganisation Act separated these islands from the mainland administrative units, forming a new union territory by combining all the islands.